 - Morality: Following the natural law in a way that generally would be considered ethical, just, fair, and compassionate.
 Religions touch upon morality, but religion is not morality itself.

-PHILOSOPHY – Political: Original Position [HD].
-John Rawls presents what is perhaps the best thought experiment in modern political science regarding justice.
+TIP: On our site, we claim “an estate tax is fair” and “a progressive tax is fairer than a flat tax.”
+Here we are saying that “these things are for the greater good” and are just, moral, and ethical.
+I don’t have a fair-o-meter that I can use to get a specific reading.
+Instead, we must fall back at least partially on such philosophical concepts as ethics, morality, justice, law, right, wrong, good, and happiness.PHILOSOPHY – Political: Original Position [HD].
+John Rawls presents a well thought-out experiment in modern political science regarding justice.
 In simple terms, if you had to be born in any nation today, but you couldn’t pick who you would be, what nation would you pick?
 Or what state?
-What time period?
-The idea is to take yourself out of your own shoes and think about the “greatest good” using statistics, from another angle… Watch the video it explains the veil of ignorance and original position more clearly.
+What period?
+The idea is to take yourself out of your shoes and think about the “greatest good” using statistics, from another angle.
+Watch the video as it explains the veil of ignorance and original position clearly.

 Although I won’t go over each criticism of Utilitarianism here, generally you should know that many other great thinkers have picked apart Utilitarianism.

 Generally the criticism tends to be that 1.
 Utilitarianism is too idealist and not realist enough, and 2.
 Utilitarianism can force someone to act unethically and immorally if it will cause the most happiness (the same criticism one might have over the phrase “the ends justify the means”).